desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 **TODO remove**: this section is inspired by [@!RFC7344], Section 1.

-The first time a DNS Operator signs a zone, they need to communicate the keying material to the Parent.
+The first time a Child DNS Operator signs a zone, they need to communicate the keying material to the Parent.
 Depending on the desires of the Parent, the Child might send their DNSKEY record, a DS record, or both.